 Salmonella septicemia usually is treated with antibiotics.
 Drug therapy may be required for life to prevent relapses.

 The parasite that causes toxoplasmosis is found in almost all animals.
 Cats and birds are major sources of infection.
-Indoor cats pose less risk, but cats that are free of toxoplasmosis can go outside can carry it back in.
+Indoor cats pose less risk.
 Avoid cat feces (use gloves to change litter).
 Avoid handling birds.
-Never eat undercooked meats, particularly pork or lamb.
+Never eat undercooked meats, particularly pork or lamb, or unwashed vegetables.

 Symptoms can include:

 Treating HIV to achieve immune reconstitution is important.
 Toxoplasmosis can be treated with antibiotics, which need to be continued until the immune system improves.

 If you are being treated for toxoplasmosis, see your doctor promptly if you develop a rash or if your symptoms worsen.
 Help your memory by posting reminder notes.
 Keep keys, glasses, phone numbers, and other important items in the same place, so you can always find them.
 Keep a calendar of your appointments posted in a place you look at a lot, such as across from your favorite chair.

 Mycobacterium tuberculosis disease is caused by a bacteria passed through the air when someone with TB infection coughs, sneezes, or talks.
 It is spread easily in closed-in places, such as low-income housing, shelters, and jails.

 Tuberculosis (TB) can occur at any time in the course of HIV infection, but most often when CD4 counts are low.
 Symptoms can include fever, night sweats, weight loss, fatigue, loss of appetite, and coughing.